mtgjson/mtgjson-website/docs/file-models/set/README.md

 > - **Introduced:** `v4.0.0`

 > ### codeV3
-> The alternate set code Wizards uses for a select few duel deck sets.
+> The alternate set code [Wizards of the Coast](https://company.wizards.com) uses for a select few duel deck sets.
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.2.1`
 > - **Attributes:** <i class="optional">optional</i>

 > ### isForeignOnly
-> If this set is available only outside the United States.
+> If the set is available only outside the United States of America.
 >
 > - **Type:** `boolean`
 > - **Introduced:** `v4.4.1`
 > - **Attributes:** <i class="optional">optional</i>

 > ### isFoilOnly
-> If this set is only available in foil.
+> If the set is only available in foil.
 >
 > - **Type:** `boolean`
 > - **Introduced:** `v4.0.0`

 > ### isNonFoilOnly
-> If this set is only available in non-foil.
+> If the set is only available in non-foil.
 >
 > - **Type:** `boolean`
 > - **Introduced:** `v5.0.0`
 > - **Attributes:** <i class="optional">optional</i>

 > ### isOnlineOnly
-> If this set is only available online.
+> If the set is only available online.
 >
 > - **Type:** `boolean`
 > - **Introduced:** `v4.0.0`

 > ### isPaperOnly
-> If this set is available only in paper.
+> If the set is available only in paper.
 >
 > - **Type:** `boolean`
 > - **Introduced:** `v4.6.2`
 > - **Attributes:** <i class="optional">optional</i>

 > ### isPartialPreview
-> If this set is still in preview (spoiled).
+> If the set is still in preview (spoiled).
 Preview sets do not have complete data.
->
 > - **Type:** `boolean`
 > - **Introduced:** `v4.4.2`
 > - **Attributes:** <i class="optional">optional</i>